Accessible Presentation Techniques

 - If using a laserpointer or your mouse to highlight items, describe the item you are highlighting.

-- If you are explaining how to navigate or access a website be as descriptive as possible, and don't assume that all participants will navigate the same way you do.
-Replace terms such as "Click on" with "Select," and "Scroll down" with "Navigate to [describe area]"
+- If you are explaining how to navigate or access a website be as descriptive as possible by stating the labels of sections or buttons and links.
+Don't assume all participants will navigate the same way you do.
+Replace terms such as "Click on" with "Select," and "Scroll down" with "Navigate to [describe area]."

 - Videos shown should have captions if they have audio.
 If there is no audio with the video, the presenter should describe what is being shown.